RIPE Programme Committee Biographies

-He started his involvement with Internet organizations when he worked at ARIN as a software engineer.
-While there he helped implement ARIN's first IPv6 registry.
-Since then he moved to the RIPE NCC, working on the RIPE Database and eventually managed the RIPE NCC Software Engineering Department.
+Shane started his involvement with Internet organisations when he worked at ARIN as a Software Engineer.
+While there, he helped to implement ARIN's first IPv6 registry.
+Shane then moved to the RIPE NCC, where he began working on the RIPE Database and eventually managed the RIPE NCC Software Engineering Department.
 Following this, Shane joined ISC – best known for making the BIND DNS server – to work on the team that added DHCPv6 support to the ISC DHCP server.
-Later he moved to ISC, best known for making the BIND DNS server; eventually ending up as Director for DNS Software there.
+He led the BIND 10 project at ISC, spent time as the Director of DNS Software and helped build the software for Dyn's Hivecast system.

 Sergey Myasoedov – ENOG Representative

 Sergey Myasoedov is an independent consultant.
 His areas of interest are the new key Internet technologies, especially DNSSEC and IPv6.

 Sergey has been active in the RIPE community since the RIPE 56 Meeting.
 He also serves the regional community as vice-chair of the ENOG Programme Committee.

 Before starting his own company in 2007, he worked as a NOC Engineer and Chief of the NOC Department in Russian telecommunication companies.
 He graduated from Saint Petersburg State Technological University in Russia.